manoharkade70-ai/Retail-Business-Intelligence-Dashboard/README.md

-# Retail Business Intelligence Dashboard
+# Retail Business Intelligence & Reporting Automation

 ## 📊 Project Overview

-This project analyzes retail sales performance using SQL and Power BI to understand sales, profitability, regional performance, product performance, customer performance, and shipping operations.
+This project is a retail business intelligence and reporting workflow that transforms raw retail transaction data into a validated, analysis-ready dataset and actionable business insights.

-The project combines SQL-based business analysis with an interactive 4-page Power BI dashboard designed to turn transactional retail data into actionable business insights.
+Python and Pandas are used for data preparation, MySQL is used for structured database storage and SQL business analysis, and Power BI with DAX is used to build an interactive four-page dashboard for business decision-making.

 ---